-PRECIOUS-Gold rises on bargain hunting, holds in tight range
+PRECIOUS-Gold firms on bargain hunting but trapped in tight range

 A higher dollar makes bullion more expensive for holders of other currencies, curtailing demand.

+“One thing in gold’s favour is oil is around $85 and that will actually make investors use gold as a hedge against inflation risk,” Mitsubishi analyst Jonathan Butler said.

+Global benchmark Brent crude oil prices held near 4-year highs as markets braced for tighter supply due to U.S. sanctions on Iran.
+Gold can sometimes be seen as a hedge against oil-led inflation.

-Gold prices have fallen for the past six months, losing 13 percent, largely due to dollar strength, with the U.S. currency benefiting from a vibrant U.S. economy and fears of a global trade war.
+Gold has fallen for the past six months, losing 13 percent, largely due to dollar strength, with the U.S. currency benefiting from a vibrant U.S. economy, rising U.S. interest rates and fears of a global trade war.

 Market participants are also on the lookout for any additional clues on the pace of interest rate hikes from U.S. Federal Reserve Chairman Jerome Powell, who will be speaking on “The Outlook for Employment and Inflation” before the National Association for Business Economics later in the day.